The Task Force for Climate-Related Financial Disclosures: What You Need to Know

 If we are to reach the targets laid out in the legislation, we need a massive nation-wide shift to a low emissions economy.
 The new proposed legislation around climate-related financial disclosures is one example of legislation being introduced to make these low-emission changes.

-Requirements will likely continue to evolve to include mandatory reporting for a broader range of organisations, like the public sector.
+After the government's declaration of a climate emergency, requirements have also evolved to include mandatory reporting for a broader range of organisations, like the public sector.
 Because of this, getting ahead of the curve and assessing your organisation’s climate-related risks, opportunities and impact is a good idea.

 Reporting can also help you get a handle on your organisation’s carbon footprint and what future obligations could look like.